Hal Sadofsky, Department Head

 Economics, Business, and Social Science.
 Introduction to Mathematical Methods of Statistics I,II (MATH 461, 462).
 Students who want to take upper-division mathematics courses should take MATH 251–252 in place of MATH 241–242

 Physical Sciences and Engineering.
 Elementary Numerical Analysis I,II (MATH 351, 352), Functions of a Complex Variable I,II (MATH 411, 412), Ordinary Differential Equations (MATH 420), Partial Differential Equations: Fourier Analysis I,II (MATH 421, 422)

 Students preparing to graduate with honors in mathematics should notify the department’s honors advisor no later than the first term of their senior year.
-They must complete two of the following five sets of courses with at least a mid-B average (3.00 grade point average): MATH 413, 414; MATH 431, 432; MATH 444, 445; MATH 461, 467.
+They must complete two of the following four sets of courses with at least a mid-B average (3.00 grade point average): MATH 413, 414; MATH 431, 432; MATH 444, 445; MATH 461, 467.
 They must also write a thesis covering advanced topics assigned by their advisor.
 The degree with departmental honors is awarded to students whose work is judged truly exceptional.

 The minor is intended for any student, regardless of major, with a strong interest in mathematics.
 While students in such closely allied fields as computer and information science or physics often complete double majors, students with more distantly related majors such as psychology or history may find the minor useful.

 To earn a minor in mathematics, a student must complete at least 30 credits in mathematics at the 200 level or higher, with at least 15 upper-division mathematics credits; MATH 425, 426 cannot be used toward the upper-division requirement.
 A minimum of 15 credits must be taken at the University of Oregon.